clulab/releases/lrec2020-pat/README.md

 The parameters used for our 'un-tuned' version.
 This set of parameters were selected out of 100 possible configurations.

 <details>
-  <summary>Long table with the hyperparameters used.
-Tuned only on English</summary>
+  <summary>Long table with the hyperparameters used for 'un-tuned' version</summary>

 | Parameter                              | Value     |
 |----------------------------------------|-----------|